Fund administration and distribution

 Fund administration (or fund service) supports asset managers whose primary role is to decide on which asset to buy or sell in a portfolio.
 Fund investors expect clear and specific information about their holdings, such as performance and current net value of their investment (Net Asset Value, or NAV).

-NAV valuation: the asset manager may delegate this calculation to a fund administrator.
-The fund administrator will sum up the value of all assets in the fund and divide it by the number of units, resulting in the value per unit.
+NAV valuation: the asset manager may delegate this calculation to a fund administrator who will sum up the value of all assets in the fund and divide it by the number of units, resulting in the value per unit.

 Accounting: each operation made by the asset manager will generate accounting entries.
 The asset manager can delegate the accounting of the fund to a fund administrator.